pbastowski/tvflix/README.md

 There could be far more work done on this, but as a demonstration of how to do this it is sufficient.

-### The architecture elements
+### The technical architecture elements

+- landing pages
-- the
+- reusable components
 - file based vue-router
 - file based vuex store
-- split between landing pages and components
+- api access through vuex actions

 ...
 WIP